Baptistery: History

 Baptisteries belong to a period of the church when great numbers of adult catechumens were baptized and immersion was the rule.
 They did not seem to be common before the emperors Gratian, Valentinian, and Theodosius made Christianity the state religion in the Edict of Thessalonica (i.e. before the 4th century).
 As early as the 6th century, the baptismal font was commonly built in the porch of the church, before it was moved into the church itself.
 After the 9th century, with infant baptism increasingly the rule, few baptisteries were built.
 Some of the older baptisteries were so large that there are accounts of councils and synods being held in them.
 They had to be large because a bishop in the early church would customarily baptize all the catechumens in his diocese and the rite was performed only three times a year, on certain holy days.
 Baptisteries were thus attached to the cathedral and not to the parish churches.
+In the Italian countryside a pieve was a church with a baptistery on which other churches without baptisteries depended.

 During the months when no baptisms occurred, the baptistery doors were sealed with the bishop's seal, a method of controlling the orthodoxy of all baptism in the diocese.
 Some baptisteries were divided into two parts to separate the sexes; or sometimes the church had two baptisteries, one for each sex.
 A fireplace was often provided to warm the neophytes after immersion.

 Though baptisteries were forbidden to be used as burial-places by the Council of Auxerre (578), they were sometimes used as such.
-The Florentine Antipope John XXIII was buried in the Baptistery, facing Florence's Duomo, with great ceremony.
-A tomb was erected here.
+The Florentine Antipope John XXIII (d.
+1419) was buried in the Florence Baptistery, facing Florence Cathedral, with great ceremony, and a large and sculpturally important tomb by Donatello and his partner.
 Many of the early archbishops of Canterbury in England were buried in the baptistery at Canterbury.